-In addition to these benefits, publication will assist NSPs and other energy market stakeholders to develop their own forecasts.
+In addition to these benefits, publication may also assist NSPs and other energy market stakeholders to develop their own forecasts.
 In support of this view, Grid Australia notes that TNSPs do not currently have access to data on embedded generation and industrial loads which AEMO collects as part of the connection point forecasting process.
-It considers it would be beneficial for TNSPs to have access to this data, noting that these factors may have a significant impact on load at a transmission connection point.62
+It considers it would be beneficial for TNSPs to have access to this data, noting that these factors may have a significant impact on load at a transmission connection point.77

-The Commission recognises that there will be an increase in administrative burden for AEMO to provide this information but considers the benefits of providing this information outweigh this cost.
+The Commission recognises that there will be an increase in administrative burden for AEMO to provide the information on which the forecasts are based.
+However, it considers the benefits of requiring AEMO to provide this information outweighs this cost.